 The Fourth Kingdom of Bible Prophecy Skipped

-When King Jonathan Alexander Jannaeus, the second king of Hasmonean Judæa,3 executed eight-hundred Pharisees and cut the throats of their wives and children while they watched from their crosses and while he reclined with his concubines at a meal, he gained for himself and the entire Hasmonean family the loathing, infamy and hatred with which the Jewish people would forever try to erase from memory exactly how the kingdom was begun by Jannaeus' ancestor, Judas the Maccabee.
+When King Jonathan Alexander Jannaeus, the second king of Hasmonean Judæa,4 executed eight-hundred Pharisees and cut the throats of their wives and children while the condemned Pharisees watched from their crosses and while he reclined with his concubines at a meal, he gained for himself and the entire Hasmonean family the loathing, infamy and hatred with which the Jewish people would forever try to erase from memory exactly how the kingdom was begun by Jannaeus' ancestor, Judas the Maccabee.

 Then it is no wonder that the Pharisees having the injuries of the Hasmoneans to nurse against the Sadducees (of which party all the Hasmoneans from Hyrcanus I belonged) they could not see eye to eye on theology, religious questions or even civil policies.

-And still today, the majority of churches in the Christian world actually has the books of the Maccabee kings in their Bible, so, as a whole, the Maccabees are either unread, ignored or, in the case of Messianic Jewish believers and the Protestants, these important annuls are cut out of their Bible—either due to the decision of the Council of Jabneh or the lights of Martin Luther, the Reformer.
+And still today, the majority of churches in the Christian world actually have the books of the Maccabee kings in their Bible, so, as a whole, the Maccabee chronicles are either unread, ignored or, in the case of Messianic Jewish believers and the Protestants, these important annuls are excluded from their Bible—either due to the decision of the Council of Jabneh or the lights of Martin Luther, the Protestant Reformer.

-How could the Jews make the mistake of believing the Roman Empire was the fourth kingdom when they lived at the very time when the Hasmonean Empire was founded and became both dangerous and great?
+How could the Jews make the mistake of believing the Roman Empire was the fourth kingdom when they lived at the very time when the Hasmonean Empire was founded and became the fourth principality, though both dangerous and great?

-In any case, the rise of the Romans in the second century B.C. occasioned considerable anxiety, as its takeover of the Holy Land was seen as something unstoppable and inevitable.4
+In any case, the rise of the Romans in the second century B.C. occasioned considerable anxiety, as its takeover of the Holy Land was seen as something unstoppable and inevitable.5